fclairamb/ftpserver/README.md

-	// AuthUser authenticates the user and selects an handling driver AuthUser(cc ClientContext, user, pass string) (ClientHandlingDriver, error) }
+	// AuthUser authenticates the user and selects an handling driver AuthUser(cc ClientContext, user, pass string) (ClientHandlingDriver, error)

+	// GetCertificate returns a TLS Certificate to use
+	// The certificate could frequently change if we use something like "let's encrypt" GetTLSConfig() (*tls.Config, error)
+}

 // ClientHandlingDriver handles the file system access logic